HarryHoo23/Bright-Mroute/README.md

 # Bright-Mroute

-The Bright-Mroute ios Application running on iPhone.
-The Bright-Mroute is developed by Wonder 4, TA 24.
+The Bright-Mroute is an iOS Application running on iPhone.
+It is developed by Wonder 4, TA 24 as IE final project, and the topic of this project is "Changing Melbourne".

 # Project Description
 What is Bright Mroute?